 I suppose this could be considered a form of garden furniture recycling?
 They take this garden furniture and it can be sold in their high street stores to raise funds, or in the case of B2C, redistributed to schools for use in the classroom, etc.

-...But what if you’ve recently purchased a new garden furniture set from Lazy Susan?
-You’ve an old set that is still in good condition but just fancied a change?
+...But what if you’ve recently purchased new garden furniture set from Lazy Susan?
+Do you have an old set that is still in good condition but just fancied a change?

 Most people will load that old set into the car, take it to the local waste recycling centre, and into the metal, wood or household waste skip it goes.

 Is there another option?
 Can you too donate and recycle that old garden furniture?

 We thought it would be nice to share some of our suggestions, provide details of the charities we like to support as part of our Do Some Good campaign.

 Hopefully, we can maybe introduce you to a new idea or maybe a charity to support?